Photographic paper: Colour papers

 All colour photographic materials available today are coated on either RC (resin coated) paper or on solid polyester.
 The photographic emulsion used for colour photographic materials consists of three colour emulsion layers (cyan, yellow, and magenta) along with other supporting layers.
 The colour layers are sensitised to their corresponding colours.
 Although it is commonly believed that the layers in negative papers are shielded against the intrusion of light of a different wavelength than the actual layer by colour filters which dissolve during processing, this is not so.
 The colour layers in negative papers are actually produced to have speeds which increase from cyan (red sensitive) to magenta (green sensitive) to yellow (blue sensitive), and thus when filtered during printing, the blue light is "normalized" so that there is no crosstalk.
 Therefore, the yellow (blue sensitive) layer is nearly ISO 100 while the cyan (red) layer is about ISO 25.
 After adding enough yellow filtration to make a neutral, the blue sensitivity of the slow cyan layer is "lost".

 In negative-positive print systems, the blue sensitive layer is on the bottom, and the cyan layer is on the top.
 This is the reverse of the usual layer order in colour films.

 The emulsion layers can include the colour dyes, as in Ilfochrome; or they can include colour couplers, which react with colour developers to produce colour dyes, as in type C prints or chromogenic negative–positive prints.
 Type R prints, which are no longer made, were positive–positive chromogenic prints.

 Black and white emulsion types

 The emulsion contains light sensitive silver halide crystals suspended in gelatin.
-Black-and-white papers typically use relatively insensitive emulsions composed of agb silver bromide, silver chloride or a combination of both.
+Black-and-white papers typically use relatively insensitive emulsions composed of silver bromide, silver chloride or a combination of both.
 The silver halide used affects the paper's sensitivity and the image tone of the resulting print.

 Chloride papers

-Popular in the past, chloride papers are nowadays unusual; a single manufacturer produces this material.
+Popular in the past, chloride papers are now unusual—as of 2026, few manufacturers produce silver chloride paper, and may be limited to papers made by Lodima and ADOX.
 These insensitive papers are suitable for contact printing, and yield warm toned images by development.
-Chloride emulsions are also used for printing-out papers, or POP, which require no further development after exposure.
+Chloride emulsions are also used for printing-out papers which require no further development after exposure.